adamelliotfields/notes-archive/miscellaneous/2017-08-25-unit-testing-notes.md

 # Unit Testing Notes
+> :calendar: *August 25, 2017*

-> "Whenever you are tempted to type something into a print statement or a debugger expression, write it as a test instead." - Martin Fowler
+*"Whenever you are tempted to type something into a print statement or a debugger expression, write it as a test instead."* - Martin Fowler

-> "Test until fear leads to boredom." - [JUnit](http://junit.org/junit4/faq.html#atests_5)
+*"Test until fear leads to boredom."* - [JUnit](http://junit.org/junit4/faq.html#atests_5)

 ### AAA
  - **Arrange** - The initial test setup.
 Instantiate a class, assign variables, and/or create mocks.